-Certificate Extension Criticallity Value or Value Constraint extKeyUsage FALSE MAY be present.
-If set: aligning to Application Software Supplier granted trust bits and private PKI use cases must not contain the anyExtendedKeyUsage KeyPurposeId MUST not include both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate nameConstraints TRUE MUST be present if id-kp-emailProtection KeyPurposelds is included.
+Certificate Extension Criticallity Value or Value Constraint extKeyUsage FALSE MUST be present: aligning to Application Software Supplier granted trust bits and private PKI use cases must not contain the anyExtendedKeyUsage KeyPurposeId must not contain the id-kp-serverAuth KeyPurposeId MUST not include multiple uses (e.g., id-kp-codeSigning and id-kp-emailProtection KeyPurposeIds in the same certificate). nameConstraints TRUE MUST be present if id-kp-emailProtection KeyPurposelds is included.
 Contains verified domain to be used for S/MIME certificate subjectKeyIdentifier FALSE MAY be present.
 Composed of the 160-bit SHA-1 hash of the public key of the Certificate. authorityKeyIdentifier FALSE MAY be present.
 When the certificate issuer contains the Subject Key Identifier extension, the Authority Key Identifier is composed of the 160-bit SHA-1 hash of the public key of the CA issuing the Certificate.
 Otherwise the Authority Key Identifier extension includes the issuing CA's subject distinguished name and serial number.